1delta-DAO/docs/lenders/metrics.md

   <img src="../assets/formulas/definitions-lenders.svg" />
 </p>

 Note that the liquidation collateral factors are usually higher than the borrow collateral factors.
-Lenders in general allow opening positions at maximum LTV equal to the borrow-adjusted collateral.
+Lenders in general allow opening positions at maximum LTV equal to the debt divided by borrow-adjusted collateral.

 ## Risk Metrics